 In 1918 the park was laid out with a serpentine avenue of 12 year old elm trees that were removed from Paxton Street.
 Shrubbery borders were planted and a cricket pitch was proposed.
 In 1923 a cyclone fence was erected on both sides of the walkway from Waverley Road to Ardrie Road to safeguard against stray dogs.
-A large bed was also formed and planted with spring flowering trees - “which should provide a pleasing feature at a future date”.

 In 1924 Mr. McCleery presented the Malvern City Council with two pairs of gates.
 One pair was erected at the end of Wilmot Street and the other at the Repton Road entrance.
 Only the Repton Road gates and fence remain.
 The Wilmot Street gates may have been relocated to the Ardrie Road entrance.

 Ardrie Park is serviced by the number 3 tram along Waverley Rd, the nearest stop is approx. 50 metres from Ardrie.
 The 900 bus travelling along Dandenong Road is approx. 350 metres from Ardrie park.

 Was this page useful?
 Provide some feedback